List of murdered American children

 This is a list of murdered American children that details notable murders among thousands of cases of subjects who were or are believed to have been under the age of 18 upon their deaths.
-Cases listed are stated to be unsolved, solved or pending and, in some cases, where the victims' remains have never been found or identified.
+Cases listed are stated to be unsolved or solved.
 This list is inclusive only of subjects who have an existing article on the English-language Wikipedia.
+Note that this list does not include deaths where there is an on-going investigation without a conviction due to Wikipedia's policy at WP:BLPCRIME.
+For this reason pending cases are typically not included in this list, and unsolved cases are only included when there is no living suspect.